-Teachers can find ideas in the resource section for how to use the tool in a variety of classes.
+Teachers can find ideas in the resource section for how to use the tool in a variety of classes and participate in online professional development.
 Kids' work and teacher assignments are easily organized and managed.

 Seesaw is a digital portfolio that allows kids to save and submit a variety of work -- videos, photos, text, and drawings.
 They can reflect on their work in writing or with a voice recording when they submit it, and teachers can offer feedback as well.
 Teachers can then approve items to make them accessible to parents.
-When teachers set up their classes, they can print a handout with a QR code to give to parents explaining how to register and download the parent app (which is available online, on Android, Chromebook, and iOS) and in a variety of languages.
+When teachers set up their classes, they can print a handout with a QR code to give to parents explaining how to register and download the parent app (which is available online, on Android, Chromebook, and iOS) in a variety of languages.
 Alternatively, teachers can email parents a prompt to sign up for Seesaw.
 If you're using Google apps, it's easy to get students in the system: They can use their existing Google accounts.
-Once set up, teachers can use Seesaw to communicate easily with all students and parents.
-Teachers have the option to review a feed of an entire class' work or view it by a specific student, which is especially handy for student or parent conferences.Read more Read less

 See how teachers are using Seesaw: The Learning Journal